 With the long Christmas break in-between, the Florida Panthers follow up the game against Detroit with one hosting the Toronto Maple Leafs, on Wednesday, December 28.
 After Auston Matthews’ stunning start to his NHL career, the Maple Leafs have inevitably mellowed out to sit at the bottom of the Atlantic Division with a weak away record of 3-6-5.

 In 61 games against Toronto, Jaromir Jagr has tallied a mighty 33 goals and 78 points, with one of those goals coming in his three Panthers home games against them.
 The 44-year-old has already played the Maple Leafs twice this season, managing one assist.

 The day after Florida play the Maple Leafs, they have to face the Atlantic-leading Montreal Canadiens.
 With Carey Price back in the team, the Habs have flown up the standings, but are far better at home than on their travels – going 6-5-2 away.

 Despite, historically, being one of the best franchises in NHL history, they have failed to contain Jaromir Jagr as he’s rampaged through the league.
 Jagr has 43 goals and 93 points in 84 games against the Montreal Canadiens but missed out on adding any points in the only meeting between the Panthers and Habs so far this season.
 However, in four home games with the Panthers, the Czech winger has nailed in two goals in four games against Montreal.

 When will Jaromir Jagr move to second?

-It’s so difficult to judge when a player will score in the NHL, but it looks nearly certain that Jaromir Jagr will move to second in the NHL’s all-time top point scoring table within the next four games, in-front of the adoring Florida Panthers fans.
+It’s so difficult to judge when a player will score in the NHL, but it looks nearly certain that Jaromir Jagr will move to second on the NHL’s all-time top point scoring table within the next four games, in front of the adoring Florida Panthers fans.